Physically-Motivated Guiding States for Local Hamiltonians: Efficient State Preparation from Sparse Classical Data

 To prepare the instance $\ket{x}$ we perform a series of Pauli-$X$ gates, i.e., $\boldsymbol{X} = \prod_{i=1}^{n} X_i^{x_i}$.
 The history state is then prepared as shown in \cref{fig:history-state-prep}.
 The depth of the circuit is $\Theta(K)$, where $K$ is the number of local gates in the circuit.

-It follows that the ``non-pre-idled'' \clw{BQP}{hardness} proof discussed in \cref{sec:bqp_hard} follows exactly from the results above.
+It follows that the ``non-pre-idled'' \clw{BQP}{hardness} proof discussed in \cref{sec:bqp_hardness} follows exactly from the results above.
 Though since we define a perturbed Hamiltonian, the history state is not the exact ground state of the final Hamiltonian.
 Our fidelity overlap regime is, therefore, the same as that of the pre-idled case.
-We do not state this result as a formal theorem, but note that the conclusion is implied from our previous arguments.
 This implies that though the history state is the optimal candidate for a guiding state, it is not the only candidate capable of producing high-fidelity overlaps.
 The interesting point is that we do not require such a complicated state to solve the problem in quantum polynomial-time.

 We can also conclude that non-flat Feynman-Kitaev constructions will likely also be \clw{BQP}{hard} for the \sc{Guided Local Hamiltonian} problem when using a guiding state from the family of \emph{Modified Unitarily Transformed Subset States}, i.e., where there is an additional input describing the amplitudes of the state.
 For example, $\{(\alpha_z,z)\}_{z \in S}$, where $\alpha_z$ are the amplitudes of the state $\ket{z}$.
 The interesting scenario is whether there are subclasses of states that recover the \clw{BQP}{completeness} result.
 More importantly, are there any subclasses of states that differ from those already considered?